Heartland Express, Inc. (NASDAQ:HTLD) Expected to Post Quarterly Sales of $163.52 Million

-Wall Street brokerages expect Heartland Express, Inc. (NASDAQ:HTLD) to post $163.52 million in sales for the current fiscal quarter, according to Zacks.
+Wall Street analysts expect that Heartland Express, Inc. (NASDAQ:HTLD) will post $163.52 million in sales for the current quarter, Zacks Investment Research reports.
 Three analysts have provided estimates for Heartland Express’ earnings.
-The highest sales estimate is $170.06 million and the lowest is $158.60 million.
-Heartland Express posted sales of $162.28 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 0.8%.
-The business is expected to announce its next quarterly earnings results on Friday, October 15th.
+The lowest sales estimate is $158.60 million and the highest is $170.06 million.
+Heartland Express posted sales of $162.28 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 0.8%.
+The company is scheduled to report its next quarterly earnings report on Friday, October 15th.

 On average, analysts expect that Heartland Express will report full-year sales of $629.65 million for the current year, with estimates ranging from $621.82 million to $643.08 million.
-For the next financial year, analysts expect that the company will post sales of $640.47 million, with estimates ranging from $621.09 million to $655.00 million.
-Zacks’ sales calculations are a mean average based on a survey of analysts that cover Heartland Express.
+For the next year, analysts forecast that the firm will report sales of $640.47 million, with estimates ranging from $621.09 million to $655.00 million.
+Zacks’ sales averages are an average based on a survey of research firms that cover Heartland Express.

-Heartland Express (NASDAQ:HTLD) last released its earnings results on Sunday, July 18th.
-The transportation company reported $0.26 earnings per share for the quarter, meeting the consensus estimate of $0.26.
-Heartland Express had a net margin of 11.66% and a return on equity of 10.01%.
-The firm had revenue of $154.10 million during the quarter, compared to analyst estimates of $165.27 million.
-During the same quarter in the previous year, the firm earned $0.24 earnings per share.
+Heartland Express (NASDAQ:HTLD) last released its quarterly earnings results on Sunday, July 18th.
+The transportation company reported $0.26 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.26.
+The business had revenue of $154.10 million during the quarter, compared to analysts’ expectations of $165.27 million.
+Heartland Express had a return on equity of 10.01% and a net margin of 11.66%.
 The firm’s revenue for the quarter was down 4.2% compared to the same quarter last year.
+During the same period in the previous year, the business posted $0.24 earnings per share.

-A number of hedge funds have recently bought and sold shares of the stock.
-BlackRock Inc. lifted its holdings in Heartland Express by 1.2% in the second quarter.
-BlackRock Inc. now owns 8,134,281 shares of the transportation company’s stock worth $139,340,000 after purchasing an additional 94,515 shares during the period.
-American Century Companies Inc. lifted its holdings in Heartland Express by 0.7% in the 2nd quarter.
-American Century Companies Inc. now owns 7,620,931 shares of the transportation company’s stock valued at $130,547,000 after acquiring an additional 56,561 shares during the last quarter.
-GW&K Investment Management LLC lifted its holdings in Heartland Express by 0.3% in the 1st quarter.
-GW&K Investment Management LLC now owns 1,213,142 shares of the transportation company’s stock valued at $23,753,000 after acquiring an additional 4,006 shares during the last quarter.
-Assenagon Asset Management S.A. acquired a new stake in Heartland Express in the 1st quarter valued at about $20,884,000.
-Finally, Morgan Stanley lifted its holdings in Heartland Express by 6.9% in the 1st quarter.
-Morgan Stanley now owns 1,043,210 shares of the transportation company’s stock valued at $20,426,000 after acquiring an additional 67,075 shares during the last quarter.
-54.07% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Berman Capital Advisors LLC boosted its holdings in shares of Heartland Express by 1,577.4% in the 2nd quarter.
+Berman Capital Advisors LLC now owns 1,778 shares of the transportation company’s stock valued at $30,000 after buying an additional 1,672 shares during the last quarter.
+Harel Insurance Investments & Financial Services Ltd. bought a new stake in Heartland Express in the 2nd quarter valued at $58,000.
+Nisa Investment Advisors LLC raised its stake in Heartland Express by 280.0% in the 2nd quarter.
+Nisa Investment Advisors LLC now owns 4,750 shares of the transportation company’s stock valued at $81,000 after acquiring an additional 3,500 shares during the period.
+LexAurum Advisors LLC bought a new stake in Heartland Express in the 1st quarter valued at $196,000.
+Finally, OLD National Bancorp IN bought a new stake in Heartland Express in the 1st quarter valued at $202,000.
+54.07% of the stock is owned by institutional investors.

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, July 1st.
-Investors of record on Monday, June 21st were issued a $0.02 dividend.
-This represents a $0.08 annualized dividend and a yield of 0.48%.
+Stockholders of record on Monday, June 21st were issued a $0.02 dividend.
+This represents a $0.08 annualized dividend and a dividend yield of 0.49%.
 The ex-dividend date of this dividend was Friday, June 18th.
-Heartland Express’s payout ratio is currently 9.20%.
+Heartland Express’s payout ratio is presently 9.20%.

 About Heartland Express